 For general health promotion for adults, the World Health Organization recommends a daily dose of two to five grams (about one clove) of fresh garlic, 0.4 to 1.2 grams of dried garlic powder, two to five milligrams of garlic oil, 300 to 1,000 milligrams of garlic extract, or other formulations that are equal to two to five milligrams of allicin.
 (19)

-If you want to harness the healing power of garlic, try adding it to some of your favorite recipes.
-The possibilities with garlic are truly endless.
+If you want to harness the healing power of this spice, try adding it to some of your favorite recipes.
+The possibilities with this kitchen staple are truly endless.

 Here are a few of my favorite garlic recipes to try so you can get all the health-promoting garlic benefits you can: